Sexual Abuse Claims Guide – How To Claim Compensation

 - Contact abuse – which involves the abuser making physical contact with the person.
 Some examples include:

-- rape or penetration, or inserting objects in the person’s mouth, anus or vagina.
+- Rape or penetration, or inserting objects into a person.

 - Non-contact abuse – which involves grooming or exploitation of an individual.
 Some examples include: